Updated: 11 February 2021

 Local Covid 19 restrictions

 Please keep yourself familiar with local Coronavirus hotspots and take necessary precautions if you have visited hotspots.
-New South Wales restrictions for Covid 19 can be accessed through the COVID-Safe app and New South Wales health website. https://www.nsw.gov.au/covid-19/latest-news-and-updates
+New South Wales restrictions for Covid-19 can be accessed through the New South Wales health website (https://www.nsw.gov.au/covid-19/latest-news-and-updates ) and the Service NSW app (COVID-19 resources).

 Always follow the on-site policies and procedures of the pool.